ashczq/Twitter-Data-Streaming/README.md

 # Live streaming twitter data using Apache Spark

+## Apache Spark Streaming
+Using Twitter api and Tweepy to stream real-time data using Apache Spark

 ## Apache Spark Exploration
-Demo notebook of Spark features in demo jupyter notebook exploring pyspark.sql and pyspark.mlib using Binary classification and logistic regression
+Demo jupyter notebook of different Spark features also available, exploring pyspark.sql and pyspark.mlib using Binary classification and logistic regression

 ## Requirements